mmomtchev/ffmpeg/README.md

   * [`resample.test.ts`](https://github.com/mmomtchev/ffmpeg/blob/main/test/resample.test.ts) contains a simple example for resampling audio using ffmpeg's built-in `libswresample`
   * [`streaming.test.ts`](https://github.com/mmomtchev/ffmpeg/blob/main/test/streaming.test.ts) contains examples for transcoding to various formats and sending the resulting data to a Node.js `WriteStream`
   * [`filtering.test.ts`](https://github.com/mmomtchev/ffmpeg/blob/main/test/filtering.test.ts) contains several examples for using ffmpeg's filters including overlaying text or Picture-in-Picture that are fast enough to be used in real-time
-  * [`slideshow.ts`](https://github.com/mmomtchev/guerilla-slides/blob/main/slideshow.ts`) is my quick script that produces the animated GIFs that use for my guerilla presentations made with `mdslides`

   ---